dsuntsov-ms/videosnap/README.md

 For the device to be discovered you must confirm that you **Trust This Computer** on the device when it is connected and unlocked.

-There are some limitations and issues with iOS screen capturing.
+There are some limitations when capturing from iOS devices:

-  * (issue) the `--no-audio` flag currently has no effect (workaround: mute the device)
-  * (issue) currently broken on M1 macs (due to [this error](https://developer.apple.com/forums/thread/677199?login=true&page=1#692431022))
-  * (limitation) when capturing, the device will not output any audio (but audio will be recorded to the movie file)
+  * When capturing, the iOS device will not output audio through its speakers (but audio will be recorded to the movie file, unless --no-audio is specified).
-  * (limitation) occasionally the device fails to be discovered, this can happen when
+  * Occasionally the device fails to be discovered.
+This can happen when:
-    * another process is already capturing from the device
+    * Another process is already capturing from the device
-    * the macOS kernel fails to connect to the DAL assistant to communicate with the virtual capture device
+    * The macOS kernel fails to connect to the DAL assistant (Device Abstraction Layer)
+  * For best results, connect your iOS device, unlock it, and wait a few seconds before starting the capture.

 ## Help